jyounker/niagara2022stories/content/_index.md

 ---
 title: Niagara2022stories
-featured_image: "/images/gohugo-default-sample-hero-image.jpg"
+#featured_image: "/images/gohugo-default-sample-hero-image.jpg"
 description: Collecting Niagara 2022 Canada Games stories
+omit_header_text: true
 ---
 Welcome to the Niagara2022stories page!
-We're [collecting stories](placeholder) about and during the [Niagara 2022 Canada Games](https://niagara2022games.ca).
+We're [collecting stories](/contribute) about and during the [Niagara 2022 Canada Games](https://niagara2022games.ca).
 We're also collecting [news articles](/news), [data](/data), and whatever may be of use to researchers and the public in the future!

+Want to get involved?
+[Contribute](/contribute)!